Lab 2: Repair No Internet After an Office Move

 Key Takeaways

-• After a move, physical path mistakes are common: wrong wall jack, wrong patch panel port, wrong switch, or unplugged uplink.
+• After a move, physical-path mistakes dominate: wrong wall jack, wrong patch-panel port, wrong switch, or an unplugged uplink.

-• A working link light only proves electrical or optical link, not correct VLAN, DHCP, gateway, DNS, or Internet routing.
+• A link light proves only Layer 1; it says nothing about VLAN, DHCP, gateway, DNS, or Internet routing.

-• Compare a failing device to a known-good device in the same area to decide whether the issue is local, shared, or upstream.
+• Compare a failing device to a known-good device on the same row to decide if the issue is local, shared, or upstream.

-• Escalation should include symptoms, scope, address details, port labels, tests performed, and recent change history.
+• Escalation should include symptoms, scope, addressing, port labels, tests performed, and the recent change history (the move).

 Scenario: Moved Desks, Broken Access